tsega2130/milestones-js/README.md

 1. Fork and clone this repository
 1. Run `npm install` to install any required packages
 1. Read the [Instructions](#instructions) section
-1. No, really, read all the [instructions](#instructions), especially the section about [what makes for good demonstrations](#demonstrations)
+1. No, really, read all the [instructions](#instructions), especially the section about [what makes for good demonstrations](#demonstrations-helpful-vs-unhelpful)

 ## Instructions

+You're going to be asked to write a bunch of code snippets that demonstrate your understanding of specific concepts.

+- **Aim For Understanding**

+    The tasks are all phrased in the most simple, direct way possible.
+There are no tricks or gotchas.
+If you're unsure what the task is asking then there's something about the related concept that's confusing you.

+    That's good!
+Now you have something to focus on.

+    Avoid the temptation to search for a "solution" and paste it in without understanding.
+Doing this makes it much, *much* harder for other people to give good feedback.

+    You know in your heart of hearts whether you understand whatever "solution" you find.

+- **Other People Will Read Your Snippets**

+    We'll be sharing everyone's snippets/demonstrations after this is over, so write with that audience in mind.
+Be nice to your classmates.
+See the [Demonstrations Section](#demonstrations-helpful-vs-unhelpful) below for what helpful demonstrations look like.

+- **Avoid One Giant File**

     The snippets you write for each group of tasks can go in as many files as you'd like, but avoid putting everything in one giant file.
-It will make it hard for you to figure out what's going on.
+It will make it hard for anyone reading the code to figure out what's going on.

+- **Help Others Follow Your Path**

+    When you find a task you're not sure how to do, search for documentation, tutorials, guides, or anything else that might help you.
+Include comments that point readers to those resources.

+    If you copy code from somewhere else, include the URL in a comment.

+- **The Format Is Whatever Makes For A Good Demonstration**

+    The snippets you write should serve as a good demonstration for a particular concept.
+Imagine yourself coming back a month from now — would you be able to run the snippet and get a sense of what was being demonstrated?
+What about when you read the code?

     There's no particular format or requirement.
 This isn't an assignment.
-It's a study guide.
+It's a study guide that you're creating for yourself and your classmates.
 You need to make it work for you.
-If you're spending time thinking about how ***I*** want it formatted then you're missing the point!
+If you're spending time thinking about how ***we*** want it formatted then you're missing the point!

-We'll be sharing everyone's snippet after this is over, so write with that audience in mind.
-Be nice to your classmates.
-See the [Demonstrations](#demonstrations) section below for what helpful demonstrations look like.
+- **You Can Use Built-In Functions**

     You're free to use any built-in JavaScript function unless otherwise stated.
 For example, if you're asked to write a function that works like `Math.max`, don't use `Math.max`!

-When you find a task you're not sure how to do, search for documentation, tutorials, guides, or anything else that might help you.

-If you copy code from somewhere else, include the URL in a comment.

-### Demonstrations
+## Demonstrations, Helpful vs. Unhelpful

 One of the tasks below is to use the `+` operator on two variables containing numbers and explain what that represents.
 Imagine you were writing something that served as a miniature tutorial for your other classmates.
 Both running the code and reading the code should reinforce how to use `+` and what it represents.

-#### Helpful Demonstration <!-- omit in toc -->
+### Helpful Demonstration <!-- omit in toc -->

 When writing your demonstration, remember that people will be interacting with it in two ways: